Azure/kaito/docs/How-to-add-new-models.md

 ## Step 4: Add preset configurations

 This step is done by the requestor.
 The requestor will work on a PR to register the model with preset configurations.
 The PR will contain code changes to implement a simple inference interface.
 [Here](../presets/models/falcon/model.go) is an existing example.
-In the same PR, or a sperate PR, the status of the proposal status should be updated to `integrated`.
+In the same PR, or a separate PR, the status of the proposal status should be updated to `integrated`.

 ## Step 5: Add an E2E test